 One of the simplest ways to ensure you get your 8 hours of sleep every night is to create a sleep routine.

-Ideally this would be having a specific time to go to sleep but that’s not always possible as we may have nights out planned, or specific work commitments.
+Ideally, this would be having a specific time to go to sleep, but that’s not always possible as we may have nights out planned or specific work or family commitments.

-Instead, commit to a time when you are going to rise in the morning and work back to get your 8 hours or 7 hours on occasion.
+Instead, commit to a time when you are going to rise in the morning and work back to get your 7 or 8 hours on occasion.

 If you follow a morning routine that has you rising at 5am, you know the ideal would be going to sleep at 9 or 10.